Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the

 0.5 CCS Credit

-The soon-to-be-implemented U.S.-Mexico-Canada Agreement includes significant changes to trade rules regarding steel and steel products as well as some new rules regarding aluminum.
+The U.S.-Mexico-Canada Agreement includes some significant changes to trade rules regarding steel and steel products as well as some new rules regarding aluminum.
 A great deal of attention has been given to the new requirements for North American steel and aluminum in automobiles, but the agreement also mandates substantial changes for a diverse range of non-automobile steel and steel-containing products, including iron and steel structures, stranded wire, welded tubes, nails, electrical transformers and railway components.

 This 45-minute webinar will provide an overview of the most substantial changes in this sector, which affect not only direct steel and aluminum producers but also down-the-line producers of steel- and aluminum-containing goods.

 DAVID OLAVE is an Associate and Trade Policy Advisor for Sandler, Travis & Rosenberg, P.A.
 He employs a unique blend of experience in trade negotiations, legislative procedures, lobbying and civil society outreach to advise clients on the potential impact of trade-related legislation and to work with the U.S. government to address clients’ needs.